Bohdan Khmelnytsky: Looks and habits

+When in a good mood, Khmelnytsky would play bandura.
+His favourite alcoholic drinks were homemade horilka, beer and mead.
+According to contemporaries, Khmelnytsky was prone to silent contemplation, but if angered by something, his fury could be frightening.
+During attacks of anger, the hetman was reported to behave as if he were a madman, running around, tearing his hair and hitting the ground with his feet.
+However, such attacks would end with immediate repentance.
+In one instance, during a heated discussion at a Cossack Rada, Khmelnytsky cut the hand of one of his colonels with a sword, but then immediately bowed to him and ordered his servants to bring a barrel of mead as a compensation.

 Religion

 According to Ottoman historian Mustafa Naima, during his captivity in Constantinople after the Battle of Cecora, Khmelnytskyi either secretly converted to Islam, or at least seriously contemplated becoming a Muslim.
 During a meeting with Crimean khan Islam III Giray, he reportedly performed namaz in order to prove the ruler his allegiance to the Muslim faith.
 Ottoman sources also mention that the hetman suited a sharia court after the murder of his friend, Janissary leader Bektas-aga.
 Khmelnytskyi's alleged connections to Islam were later used by his political opponents in Poland and Ukraine, including Sylvester Kosiv, Metropolitan of Kyiv.

 Some modern authors argue, that the supposed "conversion" to Islam by Khmelnytskyi was likely a part of his political game aimed to create a Cossack state.
 According to Samiilo Velychko, the hetman used rumours about his Muslim sympathies in order to blackmail Warsaw and Moscow, threatening to become a vassal of the Ottomans.
 Other sources, such as the aforementioned memoirs of Paul of Aleppo, describe him as a devout Orthodox Christian.